 - 1050.
 HISTORY, ISSUES, AND TRENDS IN NURSING.
 (1-1-0).
 A non-clinical course designed to introduce students to nursing; discusses historical and current issues in nursing and their effect on nursing practice.
 Topics included provide the basis for understanding the practice of nursing.
 Corequisites: Registration in or credit for English 1010, Mathematics 1020, Chemistry 1070, Biology 2250, University Studies 1000 or consent of the Dean. - 1060.
 TECHNICAL NURSING TRANSITION.
 (3-3-0).
 This course provides a framework for assisting transition from an LPN (LVN) to an associate degree nurse.
 Credit not allowed for more than one course from 1060 and 1050.
 Prerequisites: English 1010, University Studies 1000, Mathematics 1020, Biology 2250, Chemistry 1070, Communication 1010.
 Registration in or credit for English 1020, Mathematics 1060, Biology 2260, Biology 2210.
 Must meet Associate Degree Nursing Program admission criteria. - 1100.
 INTRODUCTION TO NURSING.
 (4-4-0).
 Provides the foundation upon which all subsequent nursing courses are developed.
 The nurse's role in meeting man's basic needs across the lifespan including an introduction to the nursing process and the concepts of comfort, rest, sleep, oxygenation, nutrition, and elimination.
 Prerequisites: successful completion of the first semester of Associate Degree Nursing curriculum; fulfillment of Associate Degree Nursing Program admission criteria.
 Corequisites: 1110, registration in or credit for English 1020, Mathematics 1060, Biology 2260.
 Enrollment is by selection process based on special admission criteria. - 1110.
 INTRODUCTION TO NURSING SKILLS.
 (3-0-9).

 Provides the foundation upon which subsequent technical skills are developed.
 Acquisition of competency in nursing skills in a supervised laboratory setting.
 Limited clinical laboratory practice will be arranged in selected health care agencies.
 Prerequisites: Successful completion of first semester of Associate Degree Nursing curriculum; fulfillment of Associate Degree Nursing Program admission criteria.
 Corequisites: 1100, registration in or credit for English 1020, Mathematics 1060, Biology 2260.
-Enrollment is by a selection process based on special admission criteria. - 1500.
+Enrollment is by a selection process based on special admission criteria. - 1160.
+METHODS OF MEDICATION DOSAGE CALCULATION.
+(1-1-0).
+Application of mathematical methods to calculate medication dosages prescribed for clients across the lifespan.
+Prerequisite: completion of the first semester of the ASN curriculum pattern or consent of Dean.
+Corequisites: NURA 1100/1110. - 1500.
 NURSING CONCEPTS I. (4-4-0).
 The nursing process in assisting clients across the lifespan to meet the basic needs of elimination, bowel and urinary, metabolism, mobility, and nutrition.
 Prerequisites: 1100, 1110.
 Corequisites: 1510, registration in or credit for Biology 2210 and a Social Science. - 1510.
 APPLICATION OF THE NURSING PROCESS I. (3-0-9).
 Application of the nursing process in the care of selected clients with threats to elimination, bowel and urinary, metabolism, mobility, and nutrition needs.
 Clinical laboratory practice in health care agencies will be arranged.
 Prerequisite: 1100, 1110.
 Corequisites: 1500, registration in or credit for Biology 2210 and a Social Science.